ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 - [Frictionless Table Schema](https://heal.github.io/healdata-utils/vlmd/extract/frictionlessschema)
 - [Excel dataset](https://heal.github.io/healdata-utils/vlmd/extract/exceldata)

-Please follow the links above to learn more.

 ---

 ## Using the Stand-alone VLMD Tool

 In an effort to further streamline the data dictionary extraction process for researchers, we have developed a stand-alone executable version of the VLMD Tool.
-You can download the latest version of the VLMD Tool from the NIH HEAL Initiative’s GitHub repository here: [https://github.com/HEAL/healdata-utils/releases/latest](https://github.com/HEAL/healdata-utils/releases/latest)
+You can download the latest version of the VLMD Tool for your operating system (i.e., MacOS, Windows, Linux) from the NIH HEAL Initiative’s GitHub repository here: https://github.com/HEAL/healdata-utils/releases/latest

-Please select and download the version that matches your operating system.
-If your computer is running **MacOS**, you should select ‘healdata-utils-mac.zip’; for **Windows**, ‘healdata-utils-windows.zip’; for **Linux**, ‘healdata-utils-linux.zip’.

 Once you have downloaded the zip file, double-click the file to uncompress the package.
 You should then see a file labeled `vlmd` or `vlmd.exe`, depending on your operating system.

 ![](../img/uncompress_vlmd_tool.gif)